overachiever-productions/S4/readme.md

     GO
 ```

 For more info, see API documentation for [dbo.restore_databases](/documentation/apis/restore-databases.md) and be sture to checkout  [S4's documented best-practices for RESTORE operations](/documentation/best-practices/restores.md) as well.

-### Simplfied Disaster Recovery
+### Simplified Disaster Recovery
 As tooling designed for DBAs, S4 focuses heavily on Disaster Recovery - both in terms of the necessary tools, techniques, and best-practices to help detect and alert for disasters as they unfold and in terms of tools designed to provide best-of-breed capabilities for responding to disasters when they occur.

+For more information, see [Best Practices documentation for Leveraging S4 to help with Disaster Recovery](/documentation/best-practices/disaster_recovery.md)

 ### Performance Monitoring and Workload Insights
 S4 Includes a number of performance diagnostics that can be used in real-time to determine exactly what is using system resources and/or causing problems at a given moment.